rohanharikr/rohanharikr.github.io/_posts/2020-06-02-rock-paper-scissors-javascript.md

 #### Output

 ```
-// Pass a choice as argument to the main function.
+// Pass a choice as an argument to the main function.
 You chose paper and computer chose rock.
 You win!
 ```